Readify/madskillz/README.md

 - I like the process to be centred around their growth as an individual
 - I don't want to try and recall everything I know about someone when reviews come around, but I'd rather have it collected as a natural by-product of leading a person.
 - I’d like to think that I’m not the one person responsible for a person’s growth/salary/promotion in Readify.
 I really don't want them to hunt me down :-)
-- I’d like to think that decisions for a person’s growth/salary/promotion in Readify are based on their proven growth over time, not just a because they did the right things for one month a year.
+- I’d like to think that decisions for a person’s growth/salary/promotion in Readify are based on their proven growth over time, not just because they did the right things for one month a year.

 ### Things our People Managers might want
 - I want insight about people's performance from those who work with them, not from hearsay.